-Cilento, unlike some of its flashier neighbours is unpretentious but that’s its attraction.
-Shelley, Goethe and Hemmingway all found inspiration here.
+Cilento, unlike some of its flashier neighbours, is unpretentious but that’s its attraction.
+Literary greats such as Shelley, Goethe and Hemmingway all found inspiration here.
 If you’re a couple looking for a sunshine holiday with a simple relaxed atmosphere in a region of outstanding beauty with mountains and beaches, sheltered coves and pastel harbours, then look no further than Cilento.

 If you prefer an outdoor family adventure then there are a number of excellent walking trails to explore on your Cilento holidays, some within the national park.
-The enticingly named Path of the Lovers, for example, starts at Ascea’s beach and climbs to the Torre del Telegrafo (watch tower) where you can enjoy a fantastic view over Cape Palinuro.
+The enticingly named Via dell'Amore (Path of the Lovers) starts at Ascea’s beach and climbs to the Torre del Telegrafo (watchtower), where you can enjoy a fantastic view over Cape Palinuro.

-Padula’s 14th Century Certosa di San Lorenzo, a UNESCO World Heritage Site with over 350 rooms.
+Padula’s impressive 14th century Carthusian monastery, Certosa di San Lorenzo, is a UNESCO World Heritage site with over 350 rooms.
 To make the most of your visit take a local guided tour.
 It’s one of Europe’s largest Carthusian monasteries, also known as charterhouses.

 The closest airport to Cilento is Naples (NAP), which is approximately 3 hours from Cilento.
 Direct flights to Naples airport (NAP) are available from Birmingham, Bristol, East Midlands, Edinburgh, Glasgow, Leeds, Liverpool, London Gatwick, London Luton, London Stansted, Manchester and Newcastle and take approximately 2 hours 45 minutes.

 Cilento is a summer destination and most hotels are open between May and October.
 July and August can become quite crowded, especially on the coast so the best time to go to avoid this is June and September, although the weather stays relatively warm for the whole season.